 How Long Does A Toyota Highlander Transmission Last?

-In an earlier blog post, we already established that the Highlander will last between 250.000 – 290.000 miles in general.
+In an earlier post, we already established that the Highlander will last between 250.000 – 290.000 miles in general.
 After doing our research, it becomes clear that we would expect the transmission of the Highlander to last the complete lifespan of the car.
+That makes the Highlander’s transmission even more durable than other Toyota vehicles like the Camry and pretty comparable to something like the Sienna or the Tundra.

 Do you want your transmission to get replaced?
 If it is the case, it becomes essential to know the prices of different transmissions.
 Below, we provide you with an overview of the costs of some of the transmissions for your ease.